 - The regulations governing the University, School, Department and program operations are detailed and cover a broad range of areas.
-With regards to the program, there are provisions for student progression, recognition and certification. - NUP operates an admissions system where they focus on admitting quality applicants for the programme.
+With regards to the program, there are provisions for student progression, recognition and certification. - The admission process is based on well-defined criteria that are in line with standard practices for such a program. - CUT operates an admissions system where they focus on admitting quality applicants for the programme.
 The key criteria is academic excellence.
-There is also a focus on recruiting students for a market led curriculum that covers syllabuses of ACCA and ICAEW.
-The emphasis on the practical aspects of the course explains the need to use instructors with relevant professional qualifications and relevant experience in the fields of Financial Reporting, Auditing, Tax, and Financial Management. - The admission process is based on well-defined criteria that are in line with standard practices for such a program. - It was clear from the site visit that the admission process evaluated the suitability of applicants based on academic record, references and where necessary interviews. - Staff in the NUP admission process highlighted the "equal opportunity" policies that they follow. - The students' evaluation typically includes final exams (60%) and other methods of assessment (totalling 40%).
-In order to secure a passing grade in a course, students need to secure an overall mark of 50% and a minimum mark of 40% in each of the separate components of assessment.
+This is commendable but limits the pool of talent available for admission to the programme. - It was clear from the site visit that the admission process evaluated the suitability of applicants based on academic record, references and where necessary interviews. - Staff in the CUT admission process highlighted the "equal opportunity" policies that they follow. - Each student is assigned an Academic Advisor which is evidence of a student-centred approach. - The majority of students taking the programme are in employment and are highly motivated to succeed.
+There is flexibility in the programme to allow students to take the programme in a manner that is convenient to their circumstances.